tpierrain/NFluent/ReadMe.md

 Newsgroup
 ---------
-For any comment, remark or question on the library, please use the __[NFluent-Discuss google group](https://groups.google.com/forum/#!forum/nfluent-discuss)__.
+For any comment, remark or question about the library, please use the __[NFluent-Discuss google group](https://groups.google.com/forum/#!forum/nfluent-discuss)__.

 BackLog
 -------